chartjs/Chart.js/docs/general/performance.md

 });
 ```

+## Data structure and format

+Provide prepared data in the internal format accepted by the dataset and scales and set `parsing: false`.
+See [Data structures](data-structures.md) for more information.

 ## Data Decimation

 Decimating your data will achieve the best results.
 When there is a lot of data to display on the graph, it doesn't make sense to show tens of thousands of data points on a graph that is only a few hundred pixels wide.